ome/www.openmicroscopy.org/_posts/2016-06-15-user-meeting.md

 something longer e.g. with screenshots - you can open a PR at [github.com/ome/blog/](https://github.com/ome/blog/) or just drop us an email and we’ll get back to you for details.
-Did you know we maintain a list of publication using our tools on [www.openmicroscopy.org/site/about/publications](http://www.openmicroscopy.org/site/about/publications)?
+Did you know we maintain a list of publications using our tools on [www.openmicroscopy.org/site/about/publications](http://www.openmicroscopy.org/site/about/publications)?
 We are always happy to hear of new citations to add.